ktalik/django-country-and-language-flags/README.rst

 Language-Flags
 ==============

-Flags is a simple Django app that helps display national flags.
+Language-Flags is a simple Django app that helps display national flags.
 For efficiency, there is just one huge PNG file with all the flags, and individual flags are selected for display using CSS trickery.

+This module provides tools for display of country flags based on their country code and sets of flags of nations where a particular language is spoken.

 Quick start
 -----------